Chapter 1 : Lucy in the Sky with Diamonds

 Life at twenty-five is exhausting.

-Success is non-existing, and she thought she would have made it by now.
+Success is non-existing, and Lucy honestly expected that she would have made it by now.
 Her future was supposed to be bright and promising – even her teachers promised her that – her teachers.
 But they have proven to be yet another group of adults who are just as ignorant as children.
 Nobody has got the foggiest.

 “Chill out, Luce,” he will grin and take another drag of his cigarette.
 “We all feel lost at twenty-five.”